Courses

 FLD304 Fieldwork 2

 Acknowledge Education is fully committed to the ideals and goals of the community work profession and to preparing our students for a successful entry into the workforce.
-When you undertake work-based training and assessment in our Community Services courses, you are participating in what is known as ‘Fieldwork Placement.’
+When you undertake work-based training and assessment as part of our Community Services courses, you are participating in what is known as ‘fieldwork placement’.
 This is a structured educational program that is a requirement of your course as well as of the Australian Community Workers Association (ACWA), the professional accrediting body.

 Placements provide you with unique opportunities to:

-- Experience a real workplace environment in community services, such as in community development, disability, youth work, children and family services, mental health, casework, and multicultural services
+• Experience a real work environment in community services, such as in community development, disability, youth work, children and family services, mental health, casework, and multicultural services

 At Acknowledge Education, we understand the importance of maximising your learning opportunities in and out of the classroom.
 This is why we provide significant support and guidance before, during, and after your placements.
-We offer students preparation seminars, individual appointments to find you a good agency match, interview coaching and resume writing assistance, an allocated Liaison Officer while you’re on placement, debriefing, and placement materials.
+We offer students preparation seminars, individual appointments to find you a good agency match, interview coaching and résumé writing assistance, debriefing, placement materials, and an allocated Liaison Officer while you are on placement,.

 Fieldwork placements are a valuable component of our Community Services courses, and we work with all our students and host agencies to provide them with a mutually beneficial and rewarding placement experience.